Emma Slevin

 Emma Slevin (born 2 May 2003) is an Irish artistic gymnast.
 She represented Ireland at the 2018 Youth Olympic Games.
 She was the first Irish female gymnast to qualify for a senior all-around final at the European Championships and at the World Championships, doing both in 2021.
+She is the 2024 Northern European all-around champion.
+She will be joining the University of Minnesota Gophers for the 2026 season.